 Honor Roll and Distinguished Student Recognition

-Also at the end of each semester, students in good standing who have no grade below C, have completed at least 12 credit hours during the semester, and have a GPA of at least 3.25 for the freshmen and sophomores or 3.50 for juniors and seniors, shall be designated as Distinguished Students.
+At the end of each fall and spring semester, students in good standing who have completed at least 12 credit hours through Tarleton State University and who have a GPA of 3.50 or higher on all credit through Tarleton State University for that semester shall be designated for Dean’s List honor.

 The Division of Academic Affairs publishes these lists at the end of each long semester.

 Honors Classes and Honors Degrees